 Surely, you can use software to do some sketching task.
 However, there is no better way to come up with amazing ideas for character animation other than sketching on a paper.
 You can get into using software afterwards but start with character drawing on a paper at first.
 After sketching rough ideas of your characters on a paper, you can then move your work to software.

-Right after you finish moving your sketches to software, you can then import it on Adobe After Effects.
+Right after you finish moving your sketches to software, you can then import them on Adobe After Effects.
 Here is a video that will teach you how to import any designs to Adobe After Effects.

 If you are only starting in Adobe After Effects, I recommend you to use simple characters, instead of fancy characters that demand a lot of skills for you to edit.